hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Application Gateway.
 Only possible value is `UserAssigned`.

-* `identity_ids` - (Required) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Application Gateway.
+* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Application Gateway.

 ---